Flerpharos/fun-little-thing/README.md

 If you're using Nix, the `resources/postgres.nix` file is pulled almost directly from my own configs running the container.
 All you would need to do is change the password and run the script on the ch1 user.

 The second thing to do is to setup the dependencies.
-I have included a pyproject.toml that conforms to the uv spec for those.
-It's roughly similar to a Poetry pyproject.toml, but the toml headers are a little different and the syntax is too.
+I have included a pyproject.toml that conforms to the spec for those.
+It's roughly similar to a Poetry pyproject.toml, so if you're coming from there it should be a smooth transition.

 Again, if you are using Nix, there is a flake for the whole setup.
 Go ahead and just do a `nix develop`.